 The off road cycle routes around Ullswater are medium to hard difficulty with steep climbs in places but with unrivalled views.
 Our location is perfect for cycling holidays with the Eden valley and the Lakes & Dales loop on our doorstep.
-In September we welcome the Lake District stages of the Tour of Britain.
 Please find below detailed cycling maps and routes of the Ullswater and Eden valley.

 The north western side of Ullswater is a mixture of low rolling fells interspersed with picturesque hamlets.
 Criss-crossing this quiet corner of the Lake District is a network of lanes and fell roads.
 This tour takes in all the best corners and provides, at every turn, fascinating and far reaching views.
 Amongst the many highlights are a full side view of the mighty Blencathra with its distinct ridges and gills, and the flashing glimpse of Ullswater as you free wheel down the A5091 from Dockray.Download Route Information PDF